VotePlay Blog · Sports Engagement

 The simplest and most scalable tool for closing the attention gap is the real-time poll.
 A well-timed question — delivered as a link in a broadcast graphic, a stadium QR code, or a social post — turns a fan from a viewer into a participant.
 Participants stay longer, share more, and remember more.
 They also generate data that passive viewers never could.

-Below are the most effective poll formats for live sports, followed by the gamification mechanics that transform one-off voters into habitual, season-long participants.
+Below are the most effective poll formats for live sports, followed by the engagement mechanics that transform one-off voters into habitual, season-long participants.

 Why it works